haebinhan/bitsandbytes.github.io/_posts/2023-05-10-comptia-a+-core-1-study-guide.md

 - Straight through Ethernet cable is wired w/ same type of termination at both ends (terminate meaning where the color meets pin)
 - TP can also use RJ11 connectors; typically 2 pair cables for telephone systems, broadband digital subscriber line (DSL) modems
 - 1 & 3, 2 & 6
+- 0.5 inch must be untwisted when terminating

 | T568A              |                          | T568B              |
 | ------------------ |                          | ------------------ |